hcsun/motor-test-report/README.md

 * `report_gen.ipynb` reads through the csv file produced by the script and generates the performance report on the combination.

 ## Usage
 1. Perform a motor test by the dynamometer with `custom_step_test.js`.
-Details about using the dynamometer can be found at [RCbenchmake](https://www.rcbenchmark.com/) and the software.
+Details about using the dynamometer can be found at [RCbenchmark](https://www.rcbenchmark.com/) and in the APP.
 2. The default installation of [Anaconda](https://www.continuum.io/downloads) contains all the necessary packages for generating the report, install it.
 3. Open the Notebook by the following command.
 Execute the cells line by line.
 ```